landcraft/tobi-trivia-gemini/README.md

     In the directory where you want to run the application, create a `.env` file with your environment variables (as described in "Local Development Setup" step 2).

 3.  **Create a `docker-compose.yml` for deployment:**
     Create a `docker-compose.yml` file in the same directory.
-Note that this version uses `image:` instead of `build:` to pull pre-built images.
+This version uses `image:` instead of `build:` to pull the pre-built combined image.

     ```yaml
-    # docker-compose.yml (for running pre-built images from GHCR)
+    # docker-compose.yml (for running pre-built combined image from GHCR)
     version: '3.8'

     services:
-      frontend:
+      tobi-trivia-app:
-        image: ghcr.io/YOUR_USERNAME/tobi-trivia-app/frontend:latest # Replace YOUR_USERNAME and tobi-trivia-app
+        image: ghcr.io/YOUR_USERNAME/tobi-trivia-app:latest # Replace YOUR_USERNAME and tobi-trivia-app
         ports:
-          - "80:80"
-        depends_on:
-          - backend
-        restart: unless-stopped

-      backend:
-        image: ghcr.io/YOUR_USERNAME/tobi-trivia-app/backend:latest # Replace YOUR_USERNAME and tobi-trivia-app
-        ports:
-          - "5000:5000"
+          - "80:5000" # Map host port 80 to container port 5000 (where Flask runs)
         environment:
           # These variables will be read from your .env file
           GOOGLE_API_KEY: ${GOOGLE_API_KEY}